 Be Vigilant – When opening new emails or viewing an unfamiliar website it’s best to be suspicious or anything from an unknown sender or anything unexpected or out of the ordinary from a known sender.
 Only download files from well known, trusted websites.
 Be wary of free clip art, games and apps sites.

 Refresh & Remind – Review computer security at your team meetings to remind existing team members of good practices and to introduce these practices to new employees.
 You can find more tips to help reduce ransomware infections in this post.

-Network Security Help In Toronto ON
+Network Security Services In Toronto ON

 If you have a computer virus or network security concerns and would like support from friendly, knowledgeable experts, we can help.
 We are TUCU tech u can use and we offer IT support and network security solutions for small business & nonprofit teams in Toronto, Ontario.